qbiqing/dpu-test-guide/README.md

 sudo ./build/app/dpdk-testpmd -l 0,2,4 -a 0000:31:02.0 -a 0000:31:02.1 -- -i  --rxd=4096
 ```

-You will see these two errors - can ignore them.
+You will see these two errors.

 ```bash
 Error during enabling promiscuous mode for port 0: Operation not supported - ignore